nhsengland/datascience/docs/articles/posts/20241203_RISE_article.md

 This tool is available on GitHub, and you can try it out yourself [here](https://github.com/nhsengland/RISE_Tool_V1).

 Once our tool was created, we asked a group of assurers to trial it.
 Two respondents used human assigned labels within the tool, whilst three did not.
-Each assurer was asked to identify potential risks with the AI classifier, flag which images demonstrated said risks, asked whether they would want to generate additional test data and also comment on the useability of the tool.
+Each assurer was asked to identify potential risks with the AI classifier, flag which images demonstrated said risks, asked whether they would want to generate additional test data, and also comment on the usability of the tool.
 We'll summarise the responses from each user below.

 ### Did this tool highlight any potential risks with the AI Classifier?